armada-ths/old.armada.nu/content/exhibitor-info/the-grand-banquet.md

 ## Schedule:

-**10:00 - 12:00** All guests will be asked to confirm their attendance to the banquet by their respective Career Fair Hosts.
+**Before 12:00** All guests will be asked to confirm their attendance to the banquet by their respective Career Fair Hosts.
 If there has been any changes, please notify your Career Fair Host.

 **15:00** All guests will receive an email regarding their placement at the dinner, including the names of the people at their table.